PhantasmicDev/unitypackage-tool_old/README.md

 # UnityPackage Tool

-A GitHub action that can pack and unpack Unity [asset packages](https://docs.unity3d.com/Manual/AssetPackages.html) without the Unity editor or Unity project folder.
+A GitHub action that can pack or unpack Unity [asset packages](https://docs.unity3d.com/Manual/AssetPackages.html) without the Unity editor or Unity project folder.

 This action leverages [unity-packer by MirageNet](https://github.com/MirageNet/unity-packer), a fork of [UnityPackager by TwoTenPvP](https://github.com/TwoTenPvP/UnityPackager), to pack or unpack the .unitypackage files.